-The governing board ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
-It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and is reviewed at least annually.
+The Governing Board ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and that it is reviewed at least annually.

 The governor for safeguarding arrangements is named on the front cover of this document.
-This governor takes strategic responsibility at governing board level for safeguarding arrangements in our school.
-The governing board ensures there is a named, designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).
+This governor takes strategic responsibility at Governing Board level for safeguarding arrangements in our school.
+The Governing Board ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place: